Special University and Memorial Lectureships

 This lectureship was founded in 1944 by Dr Frederick W. Price, London, to promote a closer association between the Faculty of Medicine of The Queen's University of Belfast and the medical profession in England, and especially in London.

-The lectureship is triennial and the honorarium is £67.
-The lecturer shall be expected to publish his lecture within one year of its delivery in some leading British medical journal.
-Nominations for the lectureship shall be made by the Faculty of Medicine from distinguished members of the profession resident in England and preferably in London, but on occasion and at the discretion of the Faculty of Medicine a person resident in Scotland or Northern Ireland may be elected.
+The lectureship is triennial and an honorarium will be awarded subject to income available.
+If appropriate, the lecturer may publish his/her lecture in a leading British medical journal.
+Nominations for the lectureship shall be approved by the School of Medicine, Dentistry and Biomedical Sciences Scholarships Committee from distinguished members of the profession resident in England and preferably in London, but on occasion and at the discretion of the Scholarships Committee, a person resident in Scotland or Northern Ireland may be elected.

 The George Scott Robertson Memorial Lecture (F546)